esteinig/sketchy/README.md

 ### Genotype features and index preparation

-Genotypes associated with each genome in the reference sketch should be in ta tab-delmited table (e.g. `genotypes.tsv`) with appropriate headers.
-Here the `uuid` column is used to demonstrate that the index **must be in the same order as genmes in the sketch**.
+Genotypes associated with each genome in the reference sketch should be in a tab-delmited table (e.g. `genotypes.tsv`) with appropriate headers.
+Here the `uuid` column is used to demonstrate that the index **must be in the same order as genomes in the sketch**.
 We will remove the `uuid` column in the next step when we translate columns into categorical data - which does not make sense for `uuid`.

 ```
 uuid        st      sccmec  pvl